Kotlin/KEEP/proposals/explicit-api-mode.md

 However, published API is usually not visible in the sources from the point of view of a library client.
 Therefore, the compiler in 'Explicit API' mode will not complain about missing KDoc or missing visibility modifier (because it is `internal` anyway).
 Explicit return type is still required for published API to prevent implementation details exposure.

-### Experimental API
+### Opt-in requirements

-When one is writing a library, they should use `@Experimental(...)` annotation to propagate the experimental status of types they use.
+When one is writing a library, they should use `@RequiresOptIn(...)` annotation to propagate the opt-in requirements of declarations they use (previously known as experimental declarations).
-If experimental types are used as implementation details across all library, it might be convenient to mark the whole module with `-Xuse-experimental`.
+If the types that require opt-in are used as implementation details across all library, it might be convenient to mark the whole module with `-Xopt-in`.
 In that case, it would be easy to forget to mark the corresponding public API as propagative.
-Therefore, in Explicit API mode, the compiler would still require explicit `@Experimental` or `@UseExperimental` annotation on a declaration with experimental types in the signature, even if the whole module accepts experimental status via `-Xuse-experimental`.
+Therefore, in Explicit API mode, the compiler would still require explicit `@RequireOptIn` or `@OptIn` annotation on a declaration with opt-in requiring types in the signature, even if the whole module opts in via `-Xopt-in`.

 ### Inspection exclusions